knotbin/ios-bugreporter/README.md

-# ios-bug-reporter
+# ios-bugreporter

-> A GitHub App built with [Probot](https://github.com/probot/probot) that iOS Bug Reports to GitHub Issues
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app

 ## Setup